3 Big Reasons Why Truck Driver Training Is Worth Pursuing

 Becoming a professional driver in the freight transportation industry might just be one of the best moves a person can make.
 It's a skilled trade that offers a lot of career stability since the need for trucking is massive and only expected to keep growing.

-Just consider that Canada already has more than 300,000 truck drivers.* About 200,000 Canadians make their living in Ontario's trucking industry alone.** But thousands more drivers will be needed all across the country in the coming years.
+Just consider that Canada already has roughly 304,000 truck drivers.1 About 200,000 Canadians make their living in Ontario's trucking industry alone.2 But thousands more drivers will be needed all across the country in the coming years.
 And that doesn't even come close to telling the whole story.
 Check out these three reasons to give a career in truck driving some serious thought:

 1. A Major Shortage of Truck Drivers Is on the Horizon

-As a result of these and other factors, Canada is likely to experience a shortage of at least 25,000 truck drivers by 2020.
-But that number could go as high as 33,000 or more.* So if you're looking for a trade that's expected to be filled with reliable opportunities, this one should be at or near the top of your list.
+As a result of these and other factors, Canada is likely to experience a shortage of at least 34,000 truck drivers by 2024.
+But that number could go as high as 48,000.3 So if you're looking for a trade that's expected to be filled with reliable opportunities, this one should be at or near the top of your list.

 2. Truck Drivers Are Vital to the Canadian Economy

 Here's something you might not know: Roughly 90 percent of all things we buy or consume in Canada are delivered to their final destinations by truck.3 The movement of goods is simply reliant on the services of commercial drivers.
 And that includes items as basic to our survival as food.

 That's why this sector has such a big impact on the nation's economic strength.
 By 2024, the for-hire trucking industry is expected to contribute about $24.1 billion to Canada's GDP.3